MichalPawlowski/michal-academic/content/publication/03_joined_replenishment/index.md

 ---
-title: 'Online Matching with Delays and Stochastic Arrival Times'
+title: 'Universal Optimization for Non-Clairvoyant Subadditive Joint Replenishment'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Tomer Ezra
-  - Mathieu Mari
+  - Stefano Leonardi
   - admin
-  - Runtian Ren
-  - Piotr Sankowski
+  - Matteo Russo
+  - Seeun William Umboh

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2023-06-01T00:00:00Z'
+date: '2024-08-30T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).